cardano-foundation/CIPs/CIP-XXXX/README.md

 A transaction is passed for signing, but the wallet does not yet know about the UTxOs it spends, and thus refuses to sign it A transaction is sent to the network via the dApp backend (bypassing CIP-30 submit method) and is confirmed there, but the wallet still does not know about its consumed inputs, and thus returns outdated data.

+### CPS-10

+[CPS-0010](https://github.com/Ryun1/CIPs/blob/cps-wallet-connector/CPS-0010/README.md) discusses several other limitations of CIP-30.
+In this CIP we try to solve some of the issues pointed out in the CPS.
+There are still some areas to improve on: things like the event listener API, and other potential improvements [should we list all the points we don't tackle here?] are intentionally left out of this CIP to prevent bloat of scope.
+We welcome future CIPs, or updates to this CIP to refine any limitation that is not tackled in this document.

 ## Specification

 The goal of this CIP is to provide a better alternative to CIP-30 which supports full data wallet.
 Specifically we make the following contributions:

-- A clear separation between the connection mechanism and the actual API offered by the wallet connector
+- A clear separation between the connection mechanism and the different APIs offered by the wallet.
 - Using JSON for Cardano domain types instead of CBOR
 - Add a query layer API to enable a full data wallet
 - Define this in a transport agnostic way